3 FAH-1 H-2000

 (1) The definition of a TDP;

-(2) A statement that the employee will have the opportunity to voluntarily identify himself or herself as a user of illegal drugs and to receive counseling or rehabilitation, prior to notification of being tested, and will not be subject to disciplinary action, as set forth in Section VIII(F) of the DFWP; and
+(2) A statement that the employee will have the opportunity to voluntarily identify themselves as a user of illegal drugs and to receive counseling or rehabilitation, prior to notification of being tested, and will not be subject to disciplinary action, as set forth in Section VIII(F) of the DFWP; and

 (3) A statement that an employee holding a TDP will be subject to random testing no sooner than 30 days after the date of the notice.